hawcode/vinculum/README.md

 ## Getting started

 Vinculum is not an application, but a dependency whose purpose is to be added to your project dependencies so you are able to connect with your Headless CMS.

+You can find Vinculum in the Maven Central.
+Examples of how to add this dependency both in Maven and Gradle can be found in the link: https://search.maven.org/artifact/com.hawcode/vinculum

 ### Steps: